 c.
-Blue-Collar Work Ethic: A term commonly used to describe cities in the American Midwest; the County's Imperial primarily agriculture based economy lends itself to a strong work ethic and deep-rooted values.
-Part acquiring a high quality of life centers around the work ethic in a region and its close-knit community encourages residents to value work.
+Blue-Collar Work Ethic: A term commonly used to describe cities in the American Midwest; the Imperial County's primarily agriculture based economy lends itself to a strong work ethic and deeprooted values.
+Part of acquiring a high quality of life centers around the work ethic in a region, and its close-knit community encourages residents to value work.
 A high value placed on hard work and guidance by ethics provides long-term benefits to residents, visitors, and potential investors in the region.